Capgemini/capgemini.github.io/_posts/2019-02-01-How-to-update-data-model-on-drupal-8.md

 Configurable fields are the fields that can be added via the UI and attached to a bundle, which can be exported and deployed.
 Base fields are not managed by the `field_storage_config` configuration entities and `field_config`.

-To update the entity definition or its components definitions (field defintions for example if the entity is fieldable) we can implement `hook_update_N()`.
+To update the entity definition or its components definitions (field definitions for example if the entity is fieldable) we can implement `hook_update_N()`.
 In this hook don't use the APIs that require a full Drupal bootstrap (e.g. database with CRUD actions, services, ...), to do this type of update safely we can use the methods proposed by the contract `EntityDefinitionUpdateManagerInterface` (e.g. updating the entity keys, updating a basic field definition common to all bundles, ...)

 To be able to update existing data entities or data fields in the case of a fieldable entity following a modification of a definition we can implement `hook_post_update_NAME()`.
 In this hook you can use all the APIs you need to update your entities.